Learn to guide change through

 - Completion of the following 15 semester credit hours in psychology with grades of "C" or better:

-- General or introductory psychology, abnormal psychology, developmental psychology, theories of personality, and research methods or statistics.
+- General or introductory psychology, abnormal psychology, and developmental psychology.
 Any questions regarding course equivalency can be directed to the admissions department.

 - 18 semester credit hours, or 27 quarter credit hours, in studio art are required to demonstrate proficiency and disciplined commitment to visual art in 3 or more media